15 Effective Haggling Tips from My Ilocana Mom

 Save time and know if it actually fits your budget.
 Asking for the last offered price automatically tells you if it is a good deal for you.
 Since this is the last price, you will have little chance to haggle any further.
 On the other hand, it is useful if you don’t have much time.

 15. Walk Away: The Easiest Among Haggling Tips

 Be brave to walk away.

 Hint to the seller that other shops have better offers.
 At this point, there is no going back.
-Say your last bid and if you are still declined, then just walk away.
-The last offered price the seller hollers at you is the best offer you can get.
+Say your last bid, and if you are still declined, then just walk away.
+The last offered price the seller hollers at is the best offer you can get.
 It is up to you if you will grab it.